 The Geneva Conventions and Additional Protocol II of 1977 make no explicit mention of any criminal responsibility on the part of hierarchical superiors for breaches committed by their subordinates during a non-international armed conflict.
 It should be noted, however, that the principle of responsible command within armed groups is one of the terms of application of Additional Protocol II.
-In addition, national criminal legislation in an increasing number of States provides holding superiors criminally for responsible for all war crimes, regardless of whether the armed conflict in which they are committed is international or non-international.
+In addition, national criminal legislation in an increasing number of States provides for holding superiors criminally responsible for all war crimes, regardless of whether the armed conflict in which they are committed is international or non-international.

 The Statutes of the International Criminal Tribunal for the former Yugoslavia (Art.
-7.3), the International Criminal Tribunal for Rwanda (Art.
-6.3), the Special Court for Sierra Leone (Art.
-6.3), UNTAET Regulation No. 2000/15 for East Timor and the ICC (Art.
-28) expressly state that superiors bear responsibility, in particular if they fail to take action, for crimes committed bv their subordinates in a non-international armed conflict.
+7(3)), the International Criminal Tribunal for Rwanda (Art.
+6(3)), the Special Court for Sierra Leone (Art.
+6(3)), UNTAET Regulation No. 2000/15 for East Timor and the ICC (Art.
+28) expressly state that superiors bear responsibility, in particular if they fail to take action, for crimes committed by their subordinates in a non-international armed conflict.

 That form of responsibility applies to all the crimes submitted to the jurisdiction of those tribunals.
-Article 4 of the Statute of the International Criminal Tribunal for Rwanda expressly asserts the Tribunal's power to prosecute grave breaches of Article 3 common to the Geneva Conventions and of Additional Protocol II, which apply to noninternational armed conflict.
-The same power is claimed by the Special Court for Sierra Leone in Articles 3 and 4 of its Statute; in addition, the Court has jurisdiction in respect of other specified serious violations of international humanitarian law committed within the country.
-Article 8.2(c) and (e) of the ICC Statute asserts the ICC's jurisdiction in respect of serious violations of Article 3 common to the Geneva Conventions and of other serious violations of the laws and customs applicable in armed conflicts not of an international character, for which a hierarchical superior can therefore be held responsible.
+Article 4 of the Statute of the International Criminal Tribunal for Rwanda expressly asserts the Tribunal's power to prosecute serious violations of Art.
+3 common to the Geneva Conventions and of Additional Protocol II, which apply to non-international armed conflict.
+The same power is claimed by the Special Court for Sierra Leone in Articles 3 and 4 of its Statute; in addition, the Court has jurisdiction in respect of other specified serious violations of IHL committed within the country.
+Art.
+8(2)(c) and (e) of the ICC Statute asserts the ICC's jurisdiction in respect of serious violations of Art.
+3 common to the Geneva Conventions and of other serious violations of the laws and customs applicable in armed conflicts not of an international character, for which a hierarchical superior can therefore be held responsible.